French wines are still essential on the wine market19-10-2016

 French wines are listed by 94% of surveyed professionals

-According to the 2016 Wine Trade Monitor*, France is considered a must-stock producer.
+According to the 2016 Wine Trade Monitor* on French wines, France is considered a must-stock producer.
 Currently listed by 94% of respondents, France is still the most popular wine-producing country in trade portfolios, followed by Italy (80%) and Spain (76%).

 France remains a second to none wine country

 In terms of global image, France lies significantly ahead of its competitors, particularly in Asia.
-69% of all respondents consider French wines to be the most successful, across all criteria.*
+69% of all respondents consider French wine to be the most successful, across all criteria.*

 In contrast, Italy lies at the other end of the scale with only 13% of votes.